ChristianHallerX/ArcGIS/README.md

 # ArcGIS Desktop

-The "ArcGIS" Specialization course was completed using esri ArcGIS 10.71
+The "ArcGIS Specialization" course was completed using esri ArcGIS 10.71 (~2019 version) and may best be viewed in that.

 # ArcGIS Online